-Finlive's NPS/ National Pension System Calculator is a FREE online tool that lets you calculate how much wealth and the expected pension you can expect from your NPS account at the time of your retirement.
+Finlive's NPS/ National Pension System Calculator or NPS Pension Calculator is a FREE online tool that lets you calculate how much wealth and the expected pension you can expect from your NPS account at the time of your retirement.
 The calculator helps you to determine your monthly contribution and how much you need to increase to create the optimum wealth that can be sufficient for your retirement life.

 The NPS calculator can be useful for those who have an NPS account and will also be useful for those who are going to open an NPS account in the future.
 Anyone whose intention is to get an idea about the corpus and the pension amount during retirement can use this calculator.

-NPS Calculator is easy to use tool that helps estimate the returns of a National Pension System account.
+NPS Calculator is an easy-to-use tool that helps estimate the returns of a National Pension System account.
 Here are the usage steps of the NPS Calculator: